ABC Blog

 Termite Swarming Season

-Have you ever heard the term “swarming” in relation to termites?
-This somewhat alarming phrase refers to another part of the termite life cycle—the stage when a colony has reached a certain size, weather conditions are right (meaning damp enough) and reproductive termites are ready to venture out for the first time, lay eggs and form a brand-new colony.
+Have you ever heard the term “swarming” about termites?
+This somewhat alarming phrase refers to another part of the termite life cycle—when a colony has reached a specific size, weather conditions are right (meaning damp enough), and reproductive termites are ready to venture out for the first time, lay eggs, and form a brand-new colony.
 When male and female swarming termites mate and found a new termite colony, they become the new colony’s king and queen.

-This phenomenon happens generally about once a year, typically during or just after a region’s rainy season.
+This phenomenon happens about once a year, typically during or just after a region’s rainy season.
 When termites swarm, they drop their wings before mating and find a new spot to start their own colony.
-Since termites are attracted to light, they’re often found swarming through cracks around windows or around light fixtures.
-Thus, if you see a large number of either winged or wingless ant-like insects in or around your home, or if you spot a pile of discarded wings, a termite infestation is a strong possibility.
+Since termites are attracted to light, they’re often found swarming through cracks around windows or light fixtures.
+Thus, if you see many winged or wingless ant-like insects in or around your home or spot a pile of discarded wings, a termite infestation is a strong possibility.

 Types of Termites